gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 ![img alt](./img/3.prepare-dark.png#gh-dark-mode-only)

 **Pre-Commit phase**:
-At this stage we can have a failure in the swap contract or in the token contract only due to the lack of gas.
-To solve this problem we can use gas reservation as follows:
+At this stage, there can be a failure in the swap contract or in the token contract only due to the lack of gas.
+To address this issue, gas reservation can be utilized as follows:
 - The swap contract receives the information about error in its `handle_signal`;
 - Using gas reservation (so, it’s necessary to care about gas reservations before), the swap contract sends a message to itself to restart the transaction from the second phase.
 (The same logic can also be used in the `preparation phase`).